CDAT/cdms/docs/source/manual/cdms_3.rst

 The ``cdtime`` module implements the CDMS time types, methods, and calendars.
-These are made available with the command
+These are made available with the command:

 .. doctest::